 More experienced and independent hunters may wish to hire a transporter instead of a guide.
 These are licensed individuals and companies are able to move hunters to more remote areas by bush plane, boat, horse, ATV, snow machine, or even highway vehicle.
 Many resident hunters use transporters as well since they tend to be much less expensive than full guide services.
 As transporters and not guides, they are prohibited from providing guiding services, hunting advice, or accompanying hunters in the field except as needed to provide transportation services.
 Guides might also offer outfitted-only hunts at lower rates where they still provide transportation and camps.

 Alaska law requires a big game guide to possess a current active guide license.
 You can check on guides and their licensing in several ways.
 A printed list of licensed Alaska guides is available for $5.00 payable to the “State of Alaska.”
 The list includes all currently licensed master guide-outfitters, registered guide-outfitters, the areas where they are licensed to operate, as well as a list of all currently licensed transporters.
-If you are interested in obtaining the licensed Alaska guide-and-transporter list or wish to check the status of a guide’s license, contact the Alaska Division of Occupational Licensing.
-You can also look up guides and/or transporters and have a list emailed to you by using that division’s Professional Licensing Data Retrieval System.
+If you are interested in obtaining the licensed Alaska guide-and-transporter list or wish to check the status of a guide’s license, contact the Alaska Division of Corporations, Business and Professional Licensing.
+You can also look up guides and/or transporters and have a list emailed to you by using the Professional Licensing Data Retrieval System.
 Another source of information is the Alaska Professional Hunters Association, which represents many guides and outfitters.
 Finally, you can locate a guide in your game management unit and find out what contracting guides are available in that area by visiting: http://www.dced.state.ak.us/occ/apps/GuiUseReg.cfm.